-In the rare circumstance where it has been determined that the CBI-FS cannot meet the needs of our customer, we will outsource the analysis to an accredited laboratory per the State of Colorado's procurement policy and procedure and CBI-Forensic Services policy QP7.
+In the rare circumstances where it has been deemed that the CBI-FS cannot meet the needs of our customer, we will outsource the analysis to an accredited laboratory per the State of Colorado's procurement policy and procedure and CBI-FS policy QP7.

 Release of Information

 The CBI-FS will keep all information confidential.
 Information is provided for standard court purposes such as discovery requests and for database hits such as NIBIN and CODIS.
 In the event the CBI-FS is required by court order to release information outside of normal business the CBI-Fs will notify the customer of the release of information, unless prohibited by law.

 Disposition of Evidence

 All items submitted to the laboratory will be returned to the submitting agency.
 All items created and retained by the CBI-FS will be returned to the submitting agency.
 If there is any deviation to this practice it will be noted on the lab report that includes those items.
 An example is Toxicology samples are retained for one year after submission.